 Additional Privacy Information Applicable to all IAS Products, Sites, and Services

-IAS complies with the US-EU Safe Harbor Framework and US-Swiss Safe Harbor Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
+IAS complies with the U.S. – Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from Switzerland.
 IAS has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view our certification page, please visit http://www.export.gov/safeharbor/.
+To learn more about the Safe Harbor program, and to view IAS’s certification, please visit https://safeharbor.export.gov/swisslist.aspx.

 We take commercially reasonable security measures to protect the information in our care from loss, misuse, alteration or destruction.
 However, no method of transmission over the Internet or method of electronic storage is 100% secure; therefore, we cannot guarantee absolute security.

 We intend the Technology Products to be used only by adults.
 We do not collect any personally identifiable information via the Technology.
 If we discover that a child under the age of 13 has supplied personally identifiable information to us via the Technology without his/her parent’s consent, we will use reasonable attempts to ensure that this information is deleted from our system.